gobeyondidentity/developer-docs/docs/platform-overview/architecture.md

  - Android (Kotlin)

 ### Hosted Web Authenticator (Early Access)
 The hosted web authenticator is a Beyond Identity hosted page that embeds the javascript SDK.
-Think of this as a wallet, hosted by Beyond Identity Cloud, that can be used to hold an identity's credentials.
+Think of this as a wallet, hosted by Beyond Identity Cloud, that can be used to hold an identity's passkeys.
 The hosted web authenticator is hosted at https://auth-us.beyondidentity.com/authenticator